-The place of performance of partner(s) is preferably within Africa, although other international presence may be considered, and offerors should anticipate the need for frequent in-country visits.
-Offerors should provide details on their approach to working in relevant countries as the activity requires.
-The selected firm(s) will report to ATI team members based in Africa and/or Washington, DC.
+The place of performance is required to be in Niger for at least a portion of the engagement, and offerors should anticipate the need for in-country visits.
+Offerors should provide detail on their approach to working in Niger as the activity requires.
+The selected firm(s) will report to the ATI team based in Washington, DC, and in Niger, in coordination with USAID Niger.